mad-lab-fau/mad-gui/docs/customization.rst

 .. note::

-   This code snippet is to be inserted as part of you `CustomAlgorithm` as explained in :ref:`implement algorithm`.
+   This code snippet is to be inserted into your `CustomAlgorithm` as explained in :ref:`implement algorithm`.

 .. code-block:: python

+   from mad_gui.components.dialogs import UserInformation

    def process_data(self, data: Dict[str, PlotData]) -> Dict[str, PlotData]:
       for sensor_plot in data.values():
+          if len(sensor_plot.annotations["Activity"]) == 0:
-          for i_activity, activity in sensor_plot.annotations["Activity"].data.iterrows():
+            UserInformation.inform("There are no labels in the plot, therefor nothing is analyzed") for i_activity, activity in sensor_plot.annotations["Activity"].data.iterrows():
               # use some method to calculate features for each labelled activity
-              # the resulting string will be the activity label's tool tip, so it can be seen by the user by
+              # the resulting string will be the activity label's tool tip,
-              # hovering over the label with the mouse
+              # so it can be seen by the user by hovering over the label with the mouse
               sensor_plot.annotations["Activity"].data.at[
                   i_activity, 'description'
-              ] = self.calculate_features(sensor_plot.data.iloc[activity.start:activity.end])
+              ] = self.calculate_features(sensor_plot.data.iloc[activity.start:activity.end],
+                                          sensor_plot.sampling_rate_hz
+                                         )

+   @staticmethod
-   def calculate_features(sensor_data: pd.DataFrame) -> str:
+   def calculate_features(sensor_data: pd.DataFrame, fs: sampling_rate_hz) -> str:
       # here you can for example use an algorithm to calculate features of the data.
       # you can also inform the user about things you like using a pop-up window:
-      from mad_gui.components.dialogs import UserInformation
-      UserInformation.inform(f"Calculating a feature for data between the samples {sensor_data.index.iloc[0]} and" f" {sensor_data.index.iloc[-1]}")
+      UserInformation.inform(f"Calculating a feature for data between the samples" f" {sensor_data.index.iloc[0]} and"
+                             f" {sensor_data.index.iloc[-1]}")
       return f"Mean value acc_x = {sensor_data['acc_x'].mean()}"